Adam Karol Czartoryski: Origins

-Adam Karol Czartoryski is the son of Prince Augustyn Józef Czartoryski (1907–1946) and Princess María de los Dolores of Bourbon-Two Sicilies.
+Adam Karol Czartoryski is the son of Prince Augustyn Józef Czartoryski (1907–1946) and his wife, Princess María de los Dolores of Bourbon-Two Sicilies.

 Through his mother, he is the first cousin of King Juan Carlos I of Spain.

 He is the head of the Polish House of Czartoryski, descendants of Gediminas (died 1341), ruler of the Grand Duchy of Lithuania.

 The Czartoryski rose to power under August Aleksander Czartoryski (1697–1782) of the Klewa line, who married Countess Zofia von Dönhoff, the only heir to the Sieniawski family.

 The Czartoryski and the Potocki were the two most influential aristocratic families of the last decades of the Polish–Lithuanian Commonwealth (1569–1795).

 Biography

 At the start of World War II (1939–1945) the Germans occupied Poland in September 1939.

 The Gestapo arrested Prince Augustyn and Princess Dolores, who was pregnant with Prince Adam Karol.

 Through their connections to Italian and Spanish royalty they arranged to be deported to Spain.

 Adam Karol Czartoryski was born on 2 January 1940 in Seville, Spain.

 Adam Karol's brother Ludwik Piotr was born in 1945.

 Prince Augustyn and Ludwik Piotr both died in 1946 and were buried in the crypt of the Silesian Church in Seville.

 Adam Karol Czartoryski was educated in Spain and then in England.

 He lived in Ireland for a while, where he became a professional race car driver and an enthusiast of karate.

 He was a great admirer of Hawaiian Kenpō grand master Ed Parker.

 He trained in Kenpō Karate with John McSweeney, a pupil of Ed Parker.